← Guides

 Why SA businesses specifically should consider n8n

-n8n self-hosted at $10/month server cost is R190/month — with no execution caps.
+n8n self-hosted at around $10/month server cost carries no execution caps, whatever the rand is doing.
 For a business running meaningful automation volume, the saving over 12 months is significant.

 Which tool to choose